k2view-academy/K2View-Academy/articles/38_bi_integration/05_report_creation_guidelines.md

    * Create the Fabric data source and define its objects and joins, as explained step-by-step in the [Metadata Setup](03_Metadata_Setup.md) article.
    * Create the parameter(s) to be used by the filter, as explained in the [Parameters](04_parameters.md) article.
-2. Open the **Fabric Studio** and define the Interfaces with the same name as the data sources that you created in the Admin module.
+2. Open the **Fabric Studio** and define the Interfaces with the same name as the data sources that you created in the Admin module (optional).
 3. Open the **Designer** module (click on the Designer tab in the upper left).
 4. Click the ![image](images/create_icon.PNG) icon to trigger creation of a new report.
 5. Select the report type.
 For example **Advanced Report**.